Purnima473/angular-actions/README.md

         Note: v2.0.x requires Angular 5.x packages.

 ## Another Framework - Really??
 The word ` framework ` is not bad.
 We all need structure in our lives.
 There is structure all around us in everything we do.
 Knowing what to expect or how to interact with things in real life is nothing new to us, we do it everyday without even thinking about it, right?
 Sometimes, we need a little coaxing and training.
 You all know the sandwich shop where you start by indicating the type of sandwich, the bread, toasted or not toasted, cheese, toppings, etc. compared to ordering a ` Big Mac ` at McDonald's.
-McDonalds doesn't ask you if you want your bun toasted or what kind of cheese you want - I guess you can say they are opininated in how the build a sandwhich.
+McDonald's doesn't ask you if you want your bun toasted or what kind of cheese you want - I guess you can say they are opinionated in how the build a sandwich.
 Of course, you can ask for ` no pickles ` and hope it comes out that way.

-You may not like it, but you will soon learn the ways.
+You may not like it at first, but you will soon learn the ways.
 You do not say ` large ` at Starbucks - you will soon be corrected with ` Venti `.
 It is just how it works.
 We work with it and we get what we want.

 Opinionated frameworks are like these companies.
 We learn how to work with each one and know what to expect.
-It isn't any different from using a framework to provide some structure around a given process, like developing software.
+Many things in real life are not much different from using a framework to provide some structure around a given process, like developing software.

 So, let's not get hung up on the word ` framework ` thinking that it will just hinder our creativity and brilliance.
 It is only putting a little structure around what we already do - to allow us to focus on the important things while we create our next masterpiece.
 I encourage you to investigate the ` angular-actions ` framework, however, I encourage you more so to use well-known design patterns to implement your business logic.
 You and your team should have the benefit of a plan, process, and structure for implementing the most important code of the application.
 If you leave it up to the individual developer, you will get as many variations as there are developers and even more depending on how each deverloper *feels* on any given day.
 Do you really want to ` hope ` that your business code works - or would you rather have confidence of quantifiable quality of this code.